JAAdrian/MatlabProgressBar/README.md

 progBar.release();
 ```

 A neat way to completely get rid of the conventional updating process is to use the `progress.m` wrapper class.
 It implements the `subsref()` method and, thus, acts similar to an iterator in Python.
-A progress bar will be printed without the further need to call `update()`.
+A progress bar will be printed without the further need to call `step()`.
 Be aware that functionalities like `printMessage()`, printing success information or a step size different to 1 are not supported with `progress.m`.

 See the example below:
 ```matlab